-If you're not interested in using the LISA to buy a property, it can also be used for thinking super long term as a retirement fund (more on that below).
+And, if you're not interested in using the LISA to buy a property, it can also be used as a retirement fund (more on that below).

-Lifetime ISAs are a great saving option for anyone who is thinking about securing their future, as this is often a big worry for students and grads.
+Clearly, Lifetime ISAs are a great saving option for anyone who is thinking about securing their future – and that includes students and graduates.

-Preparing yourself for buying your first home or thinking long term about retirement might sound a little crazy to you right now, but it’s worth remembering that saving takes time, so it’s good to start thinking about this stuff as early as you can.
+Preparing to buy your first home or thinking about retirement might sound a little crazy to you right now, but it’s worth remembering that saving takes time.
+As such, it’s good to start thinking about this stuff as early as you can.

 - You’ve received some inheritance money after a family member has passed away, and are unsure about how to invest it.

-- You find you normally have a bit left over after student loan payments come through, but normally just put it in a savings account or treat yourself to something nice
+- You find you normally have a bit left over after Maintenance Loan payments come through, but normally just put it in a savings account or treat yourself to something nice.

-- You’re thinking about buying your first home within the next ten years
+- You’re thinking about buying your first home within the next 10 years.

 - You’d like to become self-employed after uni, so might not have a pension scheme.